arunjj17/End-to-End-Reinforcement-Learning-using-Human-Feedback/README.md

 - `gemma3:27b`

 You can use any open-source model that can run locally through Ollama.

+Larger parameter models may need more RAM/VRAM and benefit strongly from GPU acceleration.
+Smaller models are usually better for quick CPU-friendly benchmarks.

 Run the demo with local Ollama final-answer wording: